 By Lindsay Sibson

-Motivational speaker and self-help guru Jim Rohn said, “You are the average of the five people you spend the most time with.”
+The saying goes that you are the average of the five people you spend the most time with.

 Lindsay Sibson turned her lifelong dream of traveling the world into reality when she stepped on a plane to London, April 17, 2014.
 With the simple intention of learning more about this beautiful world, she stepped away from corporate America to explore an alternative lifestyle of long term international travel, volunteering, blogging and pursuing a blissfully happy and fulfilling way of life.Through her blog, Lindsay documents her journey in hopes of empowering others to find their passion, reignite their spark and freshen their outlook on life.